About University Enterprises Corporation at CSUSB

 University Enterprises Corporation at CSUSB ("UEC") supports the university's educational mission by providing quality services that complement the instructional program.
 The University depends upon UEC to provide services that cannot be supported with state funds.
 We’re responsible for business enterprises on campus including, but not limited to, dining, bookstore, convenience store, and vending services.
 We also serve as the grantee for federal, state, and local funding for research and sponsored projects.

-Temporary, part time, non-benefited position through 8/31/2022 (Appointment may be renewed annually based upon availability of funds, availability of work and satisfactory job performance).
+Temporary, full time “non-exempt”, benefited position through 8/31/2023 (Appointment may be renewed annually based upon availability of funds, availability of work and satisfactory job performance).

-Up to 19 hours per week.
-Schedule to be arranged, but typically, Monday-Friday within 8:00 am - 5:00 pm though some nights, weekend work may be required.
-Incumbent must be able to participate in remote or on campus work depending on the directives from the CSUSB campus.
+40 hours per week.
+Schedule to be arranged, but typically, Monday-Friday from 8:00 am - 5:00 pm though some nights, weekend work may be required.

 First Review Deadline